Salary Compensation: How To Calculate Lost Pay As Part Of Your Personal Injury Claim

-Salary compensation: discover what salary compensation is, the three parts of compensation for salary loss you can claim (past lost pay, future lost income and disadvantage if you are in work should you lose your job at a later time), find links to pages which allow you to calculate the pain and suffering for your injuries with access to free online legal help with your wage loss claim.
+Discover what salary compensation is; the three parts of compensation for salary loss you can claim (past lost pay, future lost income and disadvantage if you are in work should you lose your job at a later time); find links to our articles which allow you to calculate the pain and suffering for your injuries with access to our specialist solicitor free online legal help with your wage loss claim.

-If you have been involved in an accident in the UK and suffer injury, which prevents you from being able to go to work either as an employee or as a self-employed worker you will be entitled to make a salary compensation claim for your lost pay.
+If you have been involved in an accident and suffer injury, which prevents you from being able to go to work either as an employee or as a self-employed worker – you will be entitled to make a salary compensation claim for your lost pay.

-Click compensation calculator UK to see how to calculate the average settlement amounts for various different physical and psychological injury following an accident.
+See our compensation calculator UK article – setting how to calculate the average settlement amounts for various different physical and psychological injuries following an accident.

 What types of salary compensation are you entitled to claim?